|Market Growth LT||B+|

 |Price/Cash Flow Ratio||A+|

-High Arctic Energy Services,'s stock is trading presently at 3.62 times trailing 12-month earnings per share, which represents a 54.79% discount to the company's "optimum" P/E ratio of 15.00; this ratio is calculated by MarketGrader based on the company's two-year EPS growth rate, which in turn is computed by looking at the rolling 12-month periods ended in each quarter within the two years and measuring their growth.
-By this measure, High Arctic Energy Services,'s earnings per share have grown at an annualized rate of 0.00% in the last two years. ** Currently the stock also has a forward P/E of 6.78, which interestingly enough is higher than its trailing P/E but lower than the S&P 500's forward P/E of 15.20.
+Intel Corporation's shares trade currently at 12.46 times its earnings per share in the last 12 months, which represents a 28.39% discount to our "optimum" P/E ratio of 18.06.
+This MarketGrader-calculated ratio is based on the company's quarterly earnings--in rolling 12-month periods--over the last two years.
+Accordingly, Intel Corporation's earnings per share have grown at a -4.22% annualized clip during this time.
+The recent contraction in profit margins could contribute to further deterioration in EPS growth and also lead to lower Profitability grades, both of which would have a negative effect on the stock.
+Currently the stock also has a forward P/E of 12.94, which interestingly enough is higher than its trailing P/E but lower than the S&P 500's forward P/E of 15.20.
 Investors therefore see more value in the company's future earnings but not as much as they see in the market in general; coupled with the company's strong fundamentals, this situation could represent an interesting but risky opportunity, meaning short term volatility with the possibility of handsome returns in the long term.